-The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a BUPA and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at J. Sainsbury - Wakefield is the Regional Manager.
+The registered manager at Bupa Health and Dental Centre - Solihull is the centre manager.

-On the day of inspection, we collected 24 CQC comment cards filled in by patients.
+On the day of inspection, we collected two CQC comment cards filled in by patients and spoke with two other patients.

-During the inspection we spoke with one dentist, one dental nurse, one patient care co-ordinator, the practice manager and the registered manager.
+During the inspection we spoke with periodontist, a dental nurse, reception staff and the centre manager.
 We looked at practice policies and procedures and other records about how the service is managed.